A Guide to Temporary Worker Injury Coverage for Staffing Agencies

 Frequently Asked Questions

-Is workers’ comp more expensive for staffing agencies in California than in other states?
+Is workers' compensation insurance mandatory for staffing agencies in Florida?